PeterCamilleri/CX16/README.md

 The prime focus of this repository is the W65C02S processor being used in the CX16.
 In particular:

-* Documentation of the 65C02.
+* Documentation of the processor chip.
 There are lots of tutorials on the old 6502, but little for the W65C02S variant.
 This needs some attention.
 * Utility macros to round out some of the rough edges.
 * Useful routines of a larger sort.
 Ideas include stack emulation, bank management, heap management, and "drivers" for custom add on devices.